Phileosopher/commonplace/humor_.md

 ## Application

-By understanding humor, we can understand the social commentary that hides behind it, which is a key part of gaining [wisdom](understanding.md).
+APPLICATION: By understanding humor, we can understand the social commentary that hides behind it, which is a key part of gaining [wisdom](understanding.md).
 Taking comedians seriously is living in a profoundly simple and audacious [image](image.md) of [reality](reality.md).

-There's a humorous side to absolutely every situation, even when it takes [creativity](mind-creativity.md) to find it.
+APPLICATION: There's a humorous side to absolutely every situation, even when it takes [creativity](mind-creativity.md) to find it.
 However, the seriousness of a [culture's](people-culture.md) [traditions](habits.md) (e.g., [religion](religion.md)) is often [harshly opposed](morality-taboo.md) to levity.

-Humor is necessary for [the good life](goodlife.md) because it helps us cope with [stress](mind-feelings-happiness.md), specifically with surprising and painful things.
+APPLICATION: Humor is necessary for [the good life](goodlife.md) because it helps us cope with [stress](mind-feelings-happiness.md), specifically with surprising and painful things.
 While serious-minded people may appear to be [successful or competent](success-1_why.md), they are frequently mentally unwell.

-One of the easiest ways to [influence](influence.md) others is through adding at least a bit of humor to pretty much everything.
+APPLICATION: One of the easiest ways to [influence](influence.md) others is through adding at least a bit of humor to pretty much everything.
 It's difficult to hate someone you find funny.

-To dismantle a [centralized power structure](groups-large.md), learn to be funny.
+APPLICATION: To dismantle a [centralized power structure](groups-large.md), learn to be funny.
 Many [wars](people-conflicts-war.md) have been fought over, in part, giving people [the right to laugh](people-boundaries.md) at their leadership.

-If [death](legacy.md) wasn't a thing, *everything* about humanity would be absolutely hilarious.
+APPLICATION: If [death](legacy.md) wasn't a thing, *everything* about humanity would be absolutely hilarious.
 This is, in some ways, the basis of [religious joyfulness](religion.md).

-Any effort by leadership to impose [rules](rules.md) against humor is guaranteed to backfire.
+APPLICATION: Any effort by leadership to impose [rules](rules.md) against humor is guaranteed to backfire.